26 reasons why I love Mexico

-But there’s much more to Mexico than that.
+There’s much more to Mexico than that.

 I love Mexico and I am not ashamed of it.

 3. archaeological sites – from the Mayas, Aztecs, Toltecs to unknown Native American tribes.
 You can find it all there.
-I spend loads of time exploring the history of more than 17 archaeological sites all around Mexico.
+I spend loads of time exploring the history of more than 20 archaeological sites all around Mexico.

 4. unexcavated pyramids – there’s no better feeling for a ruin freak than walking in the nature knowing that those hills are just pyramids covered with vegetation and that one day we will be able to admire their beauty in full.
 I saw some around Teotihuacan or even next to El Cerrito pyramid where there’s another hill with a pyramid underneath.

 5. cenotes – Yucatan peninsula is full of thousands of sinkholes where you can swim, snorkel or even dive.
 Just imagine a hole in the ground where you climb down using a ladder or a rope (even rappel is possible in some) and you get into a paradise!
 Every single cenote is completely different from all the others.

 6. crystal clear sea and white sand beaches – especially those beaches in the Caribbean are really the most perfect beaches where you would love to spend the rest of your life.
 Paradise!

 7. ruins right on the beach – Tulum is unique.
 Nowhere else in the world you can find archaeological sites right on the cliff overlooking turquoise sea.